StefanE/ScalaSidekick/README.md

 - Code completion
 - Get Type info
 - Find definition
+- Error highlighting at file and project level

 ### Misc
 - Exact navigation (Enter name on class,object or trait).
 Should be improved to look more like OpenIt.